The “Original” High-RNA Green Superfood

 REJUVENATE!™ is an especially nutritious addition to vegetable juices.
 Add a scoop or two to your juice and shake well.
 An excellent juice combination is a delicious blend of carrot, beet, ginger, garlic, lemon, and parsley.

 For more recipes, please visit our recipes page.
 For more information on chlorella, see Bernard Jensen’s Chlorella, Jewel of the Far East (softcover).

 REJUVENATE!™ does not contain: wheat, rye, oats, corn, barley, gluten, egg, dairy, sugar (other than d-ribose), sulfates, chlorides, wax, preservatives, colorings, or artificial flavorings.

 REJUVENATE!™ Works Best Combined with Foundational Supplements

-REJUVENATE!™ works most effectively when combined with foundational supplements, which are consist of a multivitamin (such as Multi Two or Mighty Multi-Vite™), an essential fatty acid supplement (such as Omega Plus or Essential Fats Plus E), and a Vitamin C formula (such as PRO-C™).
+REJUVENATE!™ works most effectively when combined with foundational supplements, which are consist of a multivitamin (such as Multi Two or Mighty Multi-Vite™), an essential fatty acid supplement (such as Omega Plus or Essential Fats Plus E), and a Vitamin C and/or antioxidant formula (e.g., PRO-C™ or Ultimate Protector™).
 Foundational supplements are the core of a complete nutritional supplement program.
 Additional specific condition formulas may be added depending on your individual requirements, needs, and health goals.